PatrickTulskie/concuss/README.md

 It works by sending a custom or a random string to a webserver for a specific url in a variety of headers to see if it's able to get that string to appear on the page.
 If so, you'll get a HIT and you can evaluate that header to see if it's useful for some kind of XSS, cache poisoning, or some other form of injection from malformed headers.

+Often times web app and framework developers assume that headers from the client are not malicious or manipulated and will just write them out to the page in one form or another.
+This project is a specialized tool to find instances of this so that they can be fixed before they are abused.

 ## What it is NOT.

 Concuss is not a tool for automating vulnerabilities, nor should it be used to certify that a page is safe from vulnerabilities.
 It should not be used on applications or website that you do not personally have permission to scan.